roy-dela-torre/theme-template/README.md

 ﻿=== Theme Name ===
 ## Contributors

-*List your name or GitHub username here.*
+*Add your name or GitHub username here.*

 ---

 ## Description

-**Theme Template** is a modern, developer-friendly WordPress theme built for flexibility and customization.
-Drawing inspiration from Shopify’s `theme.liquid` architecture, it features a modular layout, reusable components, and adheres to current best practices—all while remaining lightweight and efficient.
+**Theme Template** is a modern, developer-focused WordPress theme designed for flexibility and customization.
+Inspired by Shopify’s `theme.liquid` structure, it offers a modular layout, reusable components, and follows current best practices—all while staying lightweight and efficient.

-Ideal for blogs, business websites, or portfolios, this theme offers a solid foundation without unnecessary features.
-It’s compatible with popular plugins and optimized for both speed and SEO.
+Perfect for blogs, business sites, or portfolios, this theme provides a solid foundation without unnecessary bloat.
+It’s compatible with popular plugins and optimized for speed and SEO.

 ---

 ## Installation

 1. Upload the theme folder to `/wp-content/themes/`
-2. In your WordPress dashboard, navigate to Appearance > Themes
+2. In your WordPress dashboard, go to Appearance > Themes
 3. Activate the theme

 ---